LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 	</div>
 </div>

-Note that $\theta$ can rotate fully around a circle in both the clockwise and anti-clockwise direction.
-Therefore every point on the circle can be reached twice: through the clockwise rotation or through the anti-clockwise rotation.
+Note that every point on the circle can be reached twice: through the clockwise rotation or through the anti-clockwise rotation.
 This is known as the double cover property.

 There are multiple ways to calculate the axis-angle representation.
 This graph uses a quaternion.
 See the source code [here][Quaternion.js] or with your browser's inspection tools.
-Other methods are briefly presented in the next section.

 What is a quaternion?
 Here is a mathematical definition:
 <div class="card">